Green Bay Packers vs. Cincinnati Bengals NFL Week 5 Odds, Plays and Insights for October 10, 2021

+Green Bay Packers vs. Cincinnati Bengals NFL Week 5 Odds, Plays and Insights

-The best team in the NFC North, the Green Bay Packers (3-1), are 3-point favorites against the AFC North-leading Cincinnati Bengals (3-1) on Sunday, October 10, 2021 at Paul Brown Stadium.
-This game has an over/under of 51 points.
+The NFC North-leading Green Bay Packers (3-1) square off against the AFC North-leading Cincinnati Bengals (3-1) on Sunday, October 10, 2021 at Paul Brown Stadium.
+Green Bay is a 3-point favorite in the game.
+The total for this game has been set at 50 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.